-- It is often helpful if, a few days later, we have an opportunity to talk again with the person who debriefed us, even if only for a few minutes to "check in". - Another time to check in or follow up is near the "anniversary" of the trauma or any other date or situation that might trigger a reminder of the event. - Sometimes a debriefing does not fully address the issues that arise from a trauma and professional counsel may be needed.
+- It is often helpful if, a few days later, we have an opportunity to talk again with the person who debriefed us, even if only for a few minutes to "check in". - Another time to check in or follow up is near the "anniversary" of the trauma or any other date or situation that might trigger a reminder of the event. - Sometimes a debriefing does not fully address the issues that arise from a trauma and professional counseling may be needed. - Ongoing practical care is almost always needed and appreciated.